twolfson/lantern-wall/magnet-toggle/README.md

 ## Notes
 - Starting point for current code: 0.2uA LED off, 1.67mA LED on
-- We tried downclocking it but have bricked it .\_. https://www.avrfreaks.net/forum/attiny85-configured-128-khz-internal-oscillator-does-not-program-anymore
+- We tried downclocking it but have bricked the ability to program it .\_. https://www.avrfreaks.net/forum/attiny85-configured-128-khz-internal-oscillator-does-not-program-anymore
+  - The ATtiny85 still does work for our lanterns, but yea.
+Stuck at unable to program =/
+  - Going to put it off to the side